giorgiovass/GitHub-Job-Number1Test/Demo Files/test/orange.md

 #### Edit a POST request

-When editing a `POST` request, open the request and navigate to the **Body** section in the request editor.
+When editing a `POST` request, open the request and go to the **Body** section in the request editor.
 For readability, select the **raw** radio button to format the `JSON` request body.

 ![Body tab when editing a POST User Track request in Postman][4]

 #### Edit a GET request

 When editing a `GET` request, edit the parameters passed in the request URL.
-To do so, select the **Params** tab and edit the key-value pairs in the fields that appear.
+To do so, select the **Params** tab and edit the key-value pairs in the fields that appear in order to get it to work.

 ![Params tab when editing a GET Query List of Unsubscribed Email Addresses request in Postman.][5]